atasoya/Python-HorseRace/README.md

 # Python-HorseRace
-Random horse race game with python
+Random horse race game with python and pygame